pjuda/ada-project/README.md

 ```
 All of us will work on the poster conception.

+# Content
 The report to be graded can be found in the folder *Report* of the current repository.
+The notebook containing the code is named `amazon-project.ipynb`.